uep239/uep239.github.io/source/wk00/setup.md

 ## Install Visual Studio Code

-Visual Studio Code is a powerful open-source text editor that works well with both Python and Markdown, and is well suited for our purposes.
+Visual Studio Code (VS Code) is a powerful open-source text editor that works well with both Python and Markdown, and is well suited for our purposes.
 It is cross-platform and has numerous extremely useful features, making it a robust coding environment for all operating systems.
 However, its functionality is unmatched on the Windows platform, making it a must-have for aspiring developers who also happen to be Windows users.

 ```{tabbed} Windows
 1. Download a suitable Visual Studio Code installer: <https://code.visualstudio.com/download>